-As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over much of the past year, followed by some increases over the past six months, followed by another drop to the current average of 3.98%.
-These are some of the lowest rates we have seen in the past several years.
-The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past three years -- though we are currently in the midst of the summer time frame when we always see higher unemployment rates.
+As shown in the top graph above, home buyers have seen steadily (though slowly) declining mortgage interest rates over the past two years despite some increases over the past seven months.
+The current average rate of 3.84% is among the lowest rates we have seen in the past several years.
+The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past four years, declining from 6.5% to 5.9% to 5.5% to 5%.
+A low local unemployment rate and low mortgage interest rates continue to help our local housing market remain stable.